aditibv/Privacy-and-Security-Attacks-in-Federated-Learning/README.md

 The effectiveness of attacks and defenses is assessed through:

-- Performance metrics comparison before and after attack and defense implementations.
+- Performance metrics comparison between different attacks.
 - Graphical and statistical analyses to highlight impacts and vulnerabilities.

 ## Conclusion